binda-nabendu/Course-manager-front-end/README.md

-# Student Management System
+# Academic Course Management System

-The Student Management System is a web application designed to streamline and automate the process of managing student information and course registrations.
+The Academic Course Management System is a web application designed to streamline and automate the process of managing student information and course registrations.
 It provides a user-friendly interface for authorized personnel to perform various tasks, including viewing student lists, creating new students, updating student information, managing course details, and configuring system settings.

 ## Features